rdlauer/articles/platform/first-vs-app-nativescript/part2.md

 - Learn about NativeScript layouts;
 - Build our app structure using native UI elements;
-- Mock in some data to show off a fully-functional app.
+- Mock in some data to show off a fully-functional app;
+- Debug our app with Visual Studio debugging tools.

 Let's get started!